naftalibeder/finance/readme.md

 ## Principles

-- Data is stored in a human-readable format
-- Transaction scraping happens automatically
+- Automatic recurring transaction scraping
 - All passwords are encrypted and stored locally
+- Search is actually good
+- Fast client load

 ## Roadmap